 Pro: Growing community

-One big part of Domestika that I haven’t touched on yet is the social aspect built into every course.
+A big part of Domestika I haven’t touched on yet is the social aspect built into every course.

 Each course has its own forum for participants to discuss lessons or ask questions, as well as an area to share their final projects.

-Note: this aspect is only available for courses you bought.
-Not Open Courses accessed via Domestika Plus.
+Note: this is only available for courses you bought; this doesn’t include Open Courses accessed via Domestika Plus.

 Students can then browse and comment on each other’s work.
 For those of you who are shy, you can also hide your final project and participation in the course from other users in the settings.

-Once you have a student’s work open, there’s also a mini-portfolio with some of their other projects.
+Once a student’s work is open, there’s also a mini-portfolio with some of their other projects.
 Users can set up their profile page with links to social media or their website and indicate whether they’re open to freelance work.

-This can be a great way to find collaborators or just follow up-and-coming artists that you like.
+This is a great way to find collaborators or follow up-and-coming artists that caught your attention.

-In fact, there’s even an easy-to-find job board in the platform’s main menu (situated at the top of the page).
-Mind you that you have to be logged in to view this feature.
-However, the vast majority of the jobs listed (as well as comments and reviews on the site) are in Spanish.
+In fact, there’s even an easy-to-find job board in the platform’s main menu (at the top of the page).
+However, you have to be logged in to view this feature.
+Just know that most of the jobs listed (as well as comments and reviews on the site) are in Spanish.

 Con: Language barriers

-If the course has a software component, all of the menus will be in Spanish, which can make it difficult to follow along.
-For software courses, I highly recommend taking classes in your native language.
+For example, if the course has a software component, all menus will be in Spanish, making it difficult to follow along.
+Therefore, for software courses, I highly recommend taking classes in your native language.

 Verdict: Is Domestika worth it?